 #3.
 Glacier Glove Perfect Curve Gloves

 Up next we have the Perfect Curve Gloves from outdoor brand Glacier Glove.
-These are a 100% waterproof pair of gloves that are ideal for winter kayaking to protect your hands from getting cold up as no water gets in at all.
+These are a 100% waterproof pair of full finger gloves that are ideal for winter kayaking to protect your hands from getting cold as no water gets in at all.
 You can fully submerge your hands in freezing cold water and nothing will get through!

 #4.
 Warmers Barnacle Half Finger Paddling Glove